(previously known as Ophiographa drakei)

 The Caterpillars of this species have been found feeding on

 The adult moths are pale grey with several faint jagged lines across each wing.
-Each hindwing also has a dark mark near the tornus.
+Each hindwing has a faint version of the forewing patterns.
+The wings have scalloped margins.
 The wingspan is about 3 cms.